-These heat exchangers are also well suited for solar pool and spa application.
-Due to the high flow rates found in pool filter circuits, tube-in-shell units are usually preferred over brazed plate units.
-The table below lists the tube in shell units, their dimensions and the maximum array area they can handle while maintaining performance on par with open-loop designs.
-The standard tube in shell unit is constructed of 316L Stainless Steel, which has excellent corrosion resistance to chlorinated pool water provided the chemical balance and pH of the pool water is closely regulated.
-Titanium heat exchangers are significantly more expensive, but have superior chemical resistance.
-For salt water pools and spas, titanium heat exchangers are required.
+These heat exchangers are also well suited for residential solar pool and spa applications.
+The design of these heat exchangers allows them to be placed in-line on the pool filtration circuit unlike plate heat exchangers which usually require a branch arrangement.
+The standard tube in shell unit is constructed of 316L stainless steel, which has excellent corrosion resistance to chlorinated pool water provided the chemical balance and pH of the pool water is closely regulated.
+Titanium heat exchangers have superior chemical resistance and are required for salt water pools and spas.
+The table below lists the heat exchanger units sized for pool applications and the maximum pool array area they can support while maintaining performance.

 |SunEarth Model Number||Diameter (in)||Length (in)||Heat Transfer Area (sq ft)||Maximum Array Area (sq ft)||Shell (Cold) Side Flow (gpm)||Shell (Cold) Side Press Drop )psi||Shell (Cold) Side Flow (gpm)||Shell (Cold) Side Press Drop )psi||Tubeside Connection||Shellside Connection|